 (A) The extent to which the applicant will ensure that a diversity of perspectives is brought to bear in the design and operation of the proposed project, including those of students, youth, families, educators and staff, beneficiaries of services, school leadership, and community leadership.
-(10 points)
+(5 points)

-(B) The extent to which the services provided reflect up-to-date knowledge from research and effective practice.
+- (B) The extent to which the services provided reflect up-to-date knowledge from research and effective practice.
+(5 points) - (C) The extent to which the services to be provided are focused on those with greatest need.
 (5 points)